nicolaszes/normal-func/Readme.md

-## Basic Normal Func
+# Basic Normal Func

-cover basic function tools, so that you dont need to copy the tools func in you project
+cover basic function tools, so that you dont need to copy the tools func file in you project